What To Do When You Want To Buy A Home But Have Bad Credit

 Build Your Credit

-If you're not looking to buy a house for another few years, you have time to fix your credit before applying for a loan.
+If you are not looking to buy a house for another few years, you have time to fix your credit before applying for a loan.
 The major indicators of credit are as follows: number and type of accounts, length of credit history, payment history, and amount owed.

 The most important of those is that you pay your bills on time, and have not missed a payment for longer than 30 days.
 This will cause a delinquent mark on your credit score that will stay for seven years.
 Payment history proves that you make your minimum payments on time and that you have not neglected your credit.

 The longer you go without a missed payment the better.
-Length of credit history is determined by how long you've had your accounts open, which shows that you have experience.
+Length of credit history is determined by how long you have had your accounts open, which shows that you have experience.
 So simply waiting can dilute any delinquent marks as well as increase trust from a lender.

 The amount of debt you currently have as well as your income status indicates how large the loan or credit limit because it shows how much you're capable of paying.
 It takes a few years to work on your credit and it may take months for the results to show, so the sooner you help your credit, the better.